CRFsuite - Documentation

 Dump a CRF model in plain-text format.

-To see the command-line options, use -h (--help) option.
+To see the command-line syntax, use -h (--help) option.

 $ crfsuite -h